TinyMCE CSS Classes and IDs Plugin : bramus_cssextras

 License & usage

-The script is now released under a creative commons Attribution-ShareAlike 2.5 license.
-Should you use the script within a commercial context please think about clicking the payPal donate button.
+The script is now released under a BSD license.
+Should you use the script within a commercial context please consider clicking the PayPal donate button below.

 top